KnorpelSenf/bladestitching/README.md

 2) Feature detection.
 This includes:
     * Take an image (or a directory full of images) as input,
     * Detect and highlight features using Good Features to Track (GFTT), or
-    * Detect and hightlight features using Scale Invariant Feature Transform (SIFT)
+    * Detect and hightlight features using Scale Invariant Feature Transform (SIFT).
 3) Line detection.
 This includes:
     * Take an image (or a directory full of images) as input, and
-    * Detect and filter lines using a Hough transform
+    * Detect lines using a Hough transform.

 All code will be provided with at least a minimal documentation.